Use of DNA in forensic entomology

 Forensic entomology has three sub-fields: urban, stored product and medico-criminal entomologies.
 This article focuses on medico-criminal entomology and how DNA is analyzed with various blood-feeding insects.

 Forensic entomology can be an important aspect for law enforcement.
 With the magnitude of information that can be gathered, investigators can more accurately determine time of death, location, how long a body has been in a specific area, if it has been moved, and other important factors.

+Although DNA recovered from blood-feeding insects such as bedbugs (Cimex lectularius) has not been widely used in criminal casework, ongoing research has shown its potential to identify individuals from residual blood meals.
+As a result, this technique is considered an emerging tool in forensic science, and can possible be a future application in investigations.

 Blood meal extraction

-To extract a blood meal from the abdomen of an insect to isolate and analyze DNA, the insect must first be killed by placing it in 96% ethanol.
-The killed insect can be stored at -20 °C until analysis.
-When it is time for analysis, the DNA must then be extracted by dissecting the posterior end of the abdomen and collecting 25 mg of tissue.
-The cut in the abdomen should be made with a razor blade as close to the posterior as possible to avoid the stomach.
-Using a DNA extraction kit, the DNA is extracted from the tissue.
-If the DNA is mixed with samples from more than one individual, it is separated using a species specific primer.
-Once extracted and isolated, the DNA sample goes through a polymerase chain reaction (PCR), is amplified and identified.
+Blood meal extraction is taken from the abdomen of an insect in hopes of isolating and analyzing any DNA present.
+The DNA is extracted by dissecting and collecting tissue from the posterior end of the abdomen, using a razor blade to cut as close to the posterior as possible.
+This is done to avoid cutting into the insects stomach, contaminating the DNA sample.
+Species-specific primers can be used to separate and isolate DNA from different individuals, if they are present in the same sample.
+Once extracted and isolated, the DNA sample undergoes a polymerase chain reaction (PCR), which amplifies and identifies it.

 PCR works by analyzing species specific mitochondrial DNA.
 PCR is currently the most commonly used method of species identification.
-This results from the fact that it is very sensitive in that it requires only a small amount of biological material, and can also utilize material that is not particularly fresh.
-The sample can be frozen and stored while still remaining usable for later PCR.
+This is because the PCR method is highly specific and sensitive, and only requires a small amount of biological material to run.
+This sample can then be frozen and stored until needed.

-DNA requires one hour to reach the abdomen of an insect, so DNA can be amplified one to forty-four hours after an insect feeds.
-Some research suggests that the source of a blood meal can be determined up to two months post feeding.
+DNA takes approximately 1 hour to reach the insect's abdomen.
+This means that DNA can be amplified primarily between 1 to 44 hours after an insect feeds.
+Samples taken from bed bugs can create full DNA profiles within 72 hours, and partials for much longer.
+Some research suggests that the source of a blood meal can be determined up to two months post-feeding.

-To amplify DNA, it must first be denatured by exposing it to a 95 °C temperature for one minute, followed by thirty cycles of thirty-second 95 °C exposures.
-Then denatured DNA is mixed with a specific primer.
-A chromatograph is conducted on 2% agarose gel, stained, and viewed with UV fluorescence.
+Amplification of the DNA obtained is done the same as standard PCR.
+A chromatograph is conducted on agarose gel, stained, and viewed with UV fluorescence.
 The DNA is identified by looking for genome specific repetitive elements and by comparing it with known examples.